Tideseed/eptr2/README.md

 _🇹🇷 Türkçe açıklama için aşağıya bakınız._

-`eptr2` (**EP**IAS **Tr**ansparency **2**.0) package is a thin wrapper around [EPIAS Transparency Platform v2.0](https://seffaflik-prp.epias.com.tr/home) API brought to you by [Robokami](https://robokami.com).
+`eptr2` (**EP**IAS **Tr**ansparency **2**.0) package is a thin wrapper around [EPIAS Transparency Platform v2.0](https://seffaflik.epias.com.tr/home) API brought to you by [Robokami](https://robokami.com).
 It is an unofficial package with Apache License 2.0 (free and permissable use for commercial applications, [see details](https://www.tldrlegal.com/license/apache-license-2-0-apache-2-0)).

 > [!IMPORTANT]
-> EPIAS Transparency Platform v2.0 is still in "simulation" mode and expected to go live on Dec.
+> EPIAS Transparency Platform v2.0 went live on Dec.
 4, 2023.
-Breaking changes can be expected.
-> A url change is expected at the minimum (<https://seffaflik-prp.epias.com.tr> to <https://seffaflik.epias.com.tr>)

 > [!IMPORTANT]
 > `eptr2` is still in active development.
 Breaking changes can be expected.
-Fill an [issue](https://github.com/tideseed/eptr2) if you encounter any problem.
+Fill an [issue](https://github.com/tideseed/eptr2/issues) if you encounter any problem.

-`eptr2` currently covers 84 services with convenience methods.
+`eptr2` currently covers 86 services with convenience methods.
 You can also use `transparency_call` function to call any service with any method and body.

 ## Installation